YlmzCmlttn/OneWeekVulkan/README.md

 # OneWeekVulkan
 Learning Vulkan in One Week

+02. Graphics Pipeline Overview.
-01.Create a application and opening window.
+01. Create an application and open a window.
-00.Create a window and count extions.
+00. Create a window and count extensions.